14.2. File I/O Prerequisites

 (a)(b)

 Opening a file in binary mode.
-Note that files that are not explicitly opened in binary mode are opened in text mode by default.
+Programmers choose how to open file, binary or text mode, with the ios::binary.
+Files not explicitly opened in binary mode are opened in text mode by default.

 1. Opening the file with a stream constructor